cmsps/getPids/README.md

 # getPids
-Get PIDs from the BBC HTML schedules.
+Get programme IDs from the BBC HTML schedules.

 These scripts uses a Python parser to untangle the HTML.